datatovalue/datatovalue-tools/README.md

 The **`datatovalue-tools`** library extends Google BigQuery to simplify common Analytics Engineering use-cases which we encounter daily  working with clients at [Data to Value](https://datatovalue.com/).

 More specifically, the library comprises a set of utility functions to support data profiling, debugging, root-cause analysis and automation activities in data transformation and management.
-It is developed and manitained by the Engineering Team at Data to Value and are licensed under Apache 2.0.
+It is developed and maintained by the Engineering Team at Data to Value and is licensed under Apache 2.0.

 If you are interested in making a contribution or suggestion, please contact `jim@datatovalue.com`.